dhanesh686-m/Secure-Chat-Application/README.md

 # Secure Chat Application 🔒💬

 This project implements a basic secure chat application with a client-server architecture using Python.
 It demonstrates end-to-end encryption for messages exchanged between clients, leveraging RSA for key exchange and AES-256 (GCM mode) for message encryption.
 The client features a simple Graphical User Interface (GUI) built with tkinter.

-Features ✨
+# Features ✨

-    Client-Server Architecture: A central Python server relays encrypted messages between clients.
+   1.Client-Server Architecture: A central Python server relays encrypted messages between clients.

-    End-to-End Encryption: Messages are encrypted on the sender's client and decrypted only on the recipient's client.
+   2.End-to-End Encryption: Messages are encrypted on the sender's client and decrypted only on the recipient's client.
 The server never sees plaintext messages.

-    RSA Key Exchange: RSA asymmetric encryption is used to securely exchange symmetric AES keys between chat participants.
+   3.RSA Key Exchange: RSA asymmetric encryption is used to securely exchange symmetric AES keys between chat participants.

-    AES-256 GCM Message Encryption: All chat messages are encrypted using AES-256 in Galois/Counter Mode (GCM), providing both confidentiality and integrity.
+   4.AES-256 GCM Message Encryption: All chat messages are encrypted using AES-256 in Galois/Counter Mode (GCM), providing both confidentiality and integrity.

-    GUI Client: An interactive graphical interface for ease of use.
+   5.GUI Client: An interactive graphical interface for ease of use.

-# Prerequisites 📦

-Before you begin, ensure you have the following installed on both your server machine (AWS EC2 instance) and your client machine :

-    Python 3.x:

-    sudo apt update
-    sudo apt install python3 python3-pip # For Debian/Ubuntu-based systems like Kali
-    # OR for Amazon Linux (EC2):
-    sudo yum update -y
-    sudo yum install python3 python3-pip -y

-    cryptography library: This library provides the cryptographic primitives.

-    pip3 install cryptography

-    tkinter: Usually comes pre-installed with Python, but if not:

-    sudo apt install python3-tk # For Debian/Ubuntu-based systems

 # Create Instance on your preferred webservice provider(I have Used AWS as my Webservice Provider)